cedexis/cloudflare-radar/cloudflare.md

 ![Example](/images/apps/cedexis/plt-charts.png "Sample PLT Charts")

 #### Live Tour
-If you would like to see a live sample on the top Internet providers are performing, check out our [Country Reports](http://www.cedexis.com/reports/#?report=isp&country=US).
+If you would like to see a live sample of how the top Internet providers are performing, check out our [Country Reports](http://www.cedexis.com/reports/#?report=isp&country=US).
 This is just a small sample of information available to you as a Cedexis community member.

 #### PLT Alerts Subscription Services
 When you sign up for our subscription services, you will receive real time (or summary) email alerts when page load times for your website exceed a <em>configurable threshold</em>.
 With PLT Alerts, you can be proactive about your website performance and also closely monitor SLAs for your cloud service providers.